pippim/pippim.github.io/programs/mserve.md

 # Playlists

 Playlists are stored by location.
-Each location can have one million playlists.
+Each location can have an unlimited number of playlists.
 Each playlist can have an unlimited number of songs, but only songs from the current music location.

 Below is a sample *Playlist Maintenance* window from the
 ***Rename Playlist*** function: